lf-edge/ekuiper/docs/en_US/plugins/functions/tensorflow_lite_tutorial.md

 ## Conclusion

-In this tutorial, we walk you through building a customized Kuiper plugin to leverage a pre-trained TensorFlowLite model.
+In this tutorial, we walk you through building a customized eKuiper plugin to leverage a pre-trained TensorFlowLite model.
 If you need to use other models, just follow the steps to create another function.
 Notice that, the built TensorFlow C API can be shared among all functions if running in the same environment.
 Enjoy the AI in edge device.